mohit-raghavendra/BioEmbedS-Testbed-repository/BioEmbedS_TS/README.md

 The results for this Machine learning setup are reported using 5 fold cross validation.
 This folder contains a seperate file for each fold.
 The entire dataset is already divided into 5 bins considering only the hormones having atleast 5 genes.
 One set of bins is for source genes and the other for target associated genes.

-Each file can be run seperately.
-Make sure the folder structure for reading the input and writing the output is correct depending on the path from which you execute the script.
+Make sure to change the test_bin = 0, to [1,2,3 or 4] to run the required fold instead of the 0th fold.

 The files generated for the complete run of 5 folds is present in the folders for reference

 If there is problems in loading the fasttext model file, please use the all_word_embeddings.json file in the dataset folder which has the embeddings for the required tokens extracted from the model.